Crate pest [−] [src]

 impl_rdp! { grammar! { expression = { { number } // primary rule is a number addition = { plus | minus } // precedence 0 is addition multiplication = { times | slash } // precedence 1 is multiplication } number = { ["-"]? ~ (["0"] | ['1'..'9'] ~ ['0'..'9']*) } plus = { ["+"] } minus = { ["-"] } times = { ["*"] } slash = { ["/"] } } }

-Before we go any further, let's see what parsing a number
+Before we go any further, let's see what parsing a number from an expression places on to

 the queue.